aaditeynair/termnames.nvim/README.md

 - If `term_name` is provided then the terminal with that name is deleted
 - Otherwise the active terminal is deleted

+#### require("termnames").save_terminal_data()

+- Saves the terminal data and closes buffers
+- Call before your session is saved.
+Automatically called on `ExitPre`

+#### require("termnames").update_term_bufnr()

+- Cycles through the data and opens terminal buffers and updates the buffer handles
+- Must be called after loading a session or changing the directory
+- Runs on `DirChanged` and `SessionLoadPost` but it is a bit finicky.
+Recommended to run on your own

 ### Example